The Xamin Web Interface

 will find HEASARC tables whose metadata matches the search terms.

-Documentation on a HEASARC table can be displayed in the Information area
+Documentation on a HEASARC table can be displayed in the Information pane

 by clicking on the table name.